ClonyPDF home

 Why it fails: shadows create false contours that confuse facial-recognition mapping and break the plain-background requirement.

 How to avoid it: use even front lighting and stand well away from the wall.
-See our dedicated guide to removing shadows from passport photos.
+See our dedicated guides to removing shadows from passport photos and lighting requirements.

 2. Wrong or off-white background colour